 In the 1960s a public meeting was held at Reydon High School to discuss again the possibility of a Reydon Village Hall.
 Everyone present was so enthusiastic, and felt there was a real need for a hall.
 A fund raising committee was formed and an event was planned every month.
 A village tote bought in regular weekly income.
 Residents were keen to book events in advance.
 This time, due to a lot of willing, hardworking Reydon people, plans were passed and the building was opened for use on April 30 1977 by Mr Simon Loftus.

 The hall is managed by a management Committee who meet approximately 6 times a year, and their aim is to keep the hall well maintained to a high standard.
 In late 2018, a hearing loop was installed in the hall.
-Bookings are good and regular users include Reydon Parish Council, Reydon Village Plan Group, Elections, Southwold and Reydon Society, Reydon Trust, Reydon Village Show, Art Group, Southwold Art Circle, Reydon WI, The Lighthouse Ladies, Bingo, Reydon Carpet Bowls, Keep Fit, Pilates, Line Dancing, Tai Chi & Qulong and Kettle Bells classes suitable for everyone.
+Bookings are good and regular users include Reydon Parish Council, Elections, Southwold and Reydon Society, Reydon Trust, Reydon Village Show, Art Group, Southwold Art Circle, Reydon WI, The Lighthouse Ladies, Bingo, Reydon Carpet Bowls, Keep Fit, Pilates, Line Dancing, Tai Chi & Qulong and Kettle Bells classes suitable for everyone.
 Many village fund raising events are also held in the hall, including coffee mornings, jumble sales, slide shows and quizzes and it is the starting point for the Reydon Scarecrow Trail.

-If you have any queries or booking enquiries please contact the management secretary via the Reydon Village website.
+If you have any queries or booking enquiries please contact the Management Secretary via the Reydon Village website.
 The address of the Village Hall is Lowestoft Road (by the junction with Covert Road),IP18 6RF.